getian107/PRScs/README.md

 ## Recent Version History

+**Mar 25, 2020**: minor changes to make the software Python 2 and 3 compatible.

 **Oct 20, 2019**: added `--seed`, which can be used to seed the random number generator using a non-negative integer.

 **Jun 6, 2019**: fixed a bug in `--beta_std`.
 If you explicitly specified `--beta_std=False`, the output was actually standardized beta (in contrast to desired per-allele beta) and we recommend redoing the analysis.
 If you left `--beta_std` as default or used `--beta_std=True`, the results were not affected.